 Positive Magnesium balance is achieved when the body retains some of the Magnesium that is consumed, rather than eliminating an amount equal to the amount ingested and absorbed.
 The retained Magnesium participates in building healthy new tissue, a state that is called anabolism.
 This is the condition found in pregnant and nursing mothers, in those who have not reached full growth and maturation and in athletes who are developing their musculature.
 It is also the state of people recovering from illness, surgery or accidental trauma.
 A positive Magnesium balance indicates that this vital mineral is being used in the formation of the proteins of muscles, whether our limbs, heart, arteries, kidneys or hormones.
 Magnesium is also necessary to form normal bones – to convert vitamin D to one of the hormones needed for utilization of Ca, (25-27) which is the major structural component of bone.
 Less widely considered is the role of Magnesium in forming the organic portion of bone (bone matrix) that prevents brittleness and protects against fractures.
 (28)

 To attain positive Magnesium balance, its daily intake must be optimal – adequate to meet special requirements.
 The amount needed by those undergoing growth and development, repair or participating in strenuous exercise is greater than the amount needed by adults living sedentary lives.
 Even the recently increased RDAs are unlikely to be optimal for individuals with such special needs.
 Adolescent boys and girls, especially those engaged in athletics, can require as much as 7-10 mg/kg/day.
-Pregnant women, particularly those with more than one fetus, those who have undergone frequent pregnancies, or who themselves have not attained full growth, have high Magnesium requirements – at least 450 mg/day or possibly up to 15 mg/kg/day.
+Pregnant women, particularly those with more than one fetus, those who have undergone frequent pregnancies, or who themselves have not attained full growth, have high Magnesium requirements – at least 450 mg/day.
 (29) Growing and developing infants and children are also in need of high daily intakes of Magnesium.

 Calcium, Phosphate and Vitamin D Ratios